lltfm/openness/works/saltem_hoc/openness_gpt-notable_responses.md

 [Openness GPT](README.md#openness-gpt):

-How do we learn to love others who have betrayed us yet still keep our boundaries?

 At least this: learning to love those who have betrayed us begins with understanding that love does not require us to condone their actions or allow continued harm.
 Love is not a relinquishing of boundaries but a recognition of